tplamondon/elden-ring-savefile-backup/README.md

 - pip install pyinstaller
 - pyinstaller er-savemanager.py

-Otherwise, just run `pyinstaller --onefile er-savemanager.py` Follow the onscreen instructions
+Otherwise, just run `pyinstaller --onefile "SCRIPT.py"` where script is the name of the script to create the executable Follow the onscreen instructions

 This assumes you're using a windows PC, where the Elden ring saves are stored in %appdata%